Last updated November 9th, 2021.

-It will take time for all this to impact the nation’s economy.
-Longer-term investors should take China’s future issues into consideration though.
+It will take time for all this to impact the Chinese economy.
+With that said, longer-term investors should take China’s future issues into strong consideration.

 Here’s a chart of China’s projected population growth throughout the 21st century.
-It’s expected to peak at about 1.45 billion the year 2030.
+It’s expected to peak at about 1.45 billion by 2030.

 Rising Labor Costs in China